The Lake District

 Surrounded by stunning views of mountains and lakes, we can't believe how lucky we are sometimes.
 We think the only way to top The Lake District's natural beauty is to add a sunset.
 The way sunlight reflects off the water and paints the fells is simply magical.
 Whether you're visiting for the first time or returning for the 50th time, we believe that watching a Lake District sunset should definitely be near, if not at the top of your to-do list!
 With this in mind, we've made it a little easier for you and put together a list of all the best places you can go to watch the sunset.

 If this sounds like your kind of adventure, why not stay at The Daffodil in Grasmere.
-We provide the perfect base to discover all of the incredible views around The Lakes, from Buttermere and Windermere to Grizedale and Wasdale.
+We offer long stays and short weekend breaks making it the perfect base to discover all of the incredible views around The Lakes, from Buttermere and Windermere to Grizedale and Wasdale.
 Don't forget to pack your camera - you'll want to look back at these fabulous views!

 Lake District Sunset View #1 | Orrest Head, Windermere